UBC-MDS/DSCI522_sreya_fwu/README.md

 | Location | String | Location of the crime |

-We write a script to download the dataset as follow:
+We wrote a script to download the dataset as follows:

 ![image](https://github.com/UBC-MDS/DSCI522_sreya_fwu/blob/master/img/screenshot_data_load.png)

-### Predictive Question
+### Research Question

 **What are the strongest predictors of an arrest result for a crime in Chicago?**

+#### Type of question

+This is a **predictive** question and we shall use a Decision Tree to answer the same.

 ### Data Analysis Plan

-The goal of this analysis is to explore the Chicago Crimes Dataset from 2016-2017, classify the features that determine the arrest result, and construct a prediction model to identify whether an arrest could happen for a future crime.
+The goal of this analysis is to explore the Chicago Crimes Dataset from 2016-2017, classify the features that determine the arrest result, and construct a predictive model to identify whether an arrest could happen for a future crime.
 The detailed steps for this analysis are:

 Step 1.
 Load data into Python